masterobiwan/vbolib/README.md

 - Parses all `.vbo` sections into an OrderedDict (`self.sections`) preserving order.
 - The `[data]` section is an OrderedDict mapping `column_name -> list[str]` (one string per row).
-- Add computed columns (e.g. GPS heading, rotation speed, oversteer) via helper methods or user-supplied compute functions.
+- Add computed channels (e.g. GPS heading, rotation speed, oversteer) via helper methods or user-supplied compute functions.
 - Writes a new `.vbo` preserving original formatting (takes care of blank lines and data line formatting).

 ## Requirements